fourjuaneight/blog/content/posts/data-hoarding.md

 Enhancing our methods of organizing and prioritizing this content is crucial.
 This doesn't necessarily mean creating private data vaults; instead, it involves establishing an accessible, structured, and searchable archive.
 A well-maintained archive facilitates easier access and enhances the value of the content we gather.

-Yet, the reality is that many lack the time or resources to organize their media meticulously.
+Yet, the reality is that many need more time or resources to organize their media meticulously.
 Despite a resurgence in physical media, its practicality pales compared to digital formats.
 However, platforms like Plex and Roon offer a middle ground, enabling thoughtful organization of media libraries that are accessible from anywhere.
 While not flawless, these platforms represent a positive step towards more purposeful curation.

 By intentionally seeking and engaging with content that resonates, we can reinvigorate our connection with our media.
-Embracing the tangible aspects of media allows us to rekindle the nostalgia and emotional attachment that seems to have faded in the digital era.
+Embracing the tangible aspects of media allows us to rekindle the nostalgia and emotional attachment that has faded in the digital era.
 Our relationship with media transcends mere access; it is intrinsically linked to the memories and emotions we associate with it.

 ---